Manashjyoti-Bora/Manashjyoti-Bora/README.md

 ## 🤖 Manashjyoti-Bora (this repository) — CI/CD & Automation

-This profile is itself a project: **three GitHub Actions pipelines** (contribution snake, 3D city, automated rebuilds) that I configured and debugged independently, plus **six hand-coded SMIL animation files** rendered on this page.
+This profile is itself a project: **three GitHub Actions pipelines** (contribution snake, 3D city, automated rebuilds) that I configured and debugged independently, plus **twelve hand-coded SMIL animation files** rendered on this page.

 <!-- ═══ CUSTOM FX 3: FX LAB — 30 techniques in one hand-coded file ═══ -->